dvrpc/crash-db/README.md

   - The data for one crash in the 2016 data lacked a value for the "department case number" field, and as that's part of the primary key, the records for it weren't inserted into the various tables.
   - The zip file for Burlington 2009 Drivers is empty, and so that year's data cannot be imported.
+  - Two zip files contain extra files in addition to the one they should contain.
+(Note, however, that the extra files match the ones in their corresponding zip files so they are ok.)
+    - Gloucester2014Occupants.zip
+    - Camden2019Occupants.zip
   - Backslashes found in various files.
 These break Postgres's COPY.
 They are escaped (with another backslash) via src/utils/nj_pre_process_files.sh.
   - Literal carriage returns (break to next line) were found in various files.
 These break the line specification.
 They are replaced with a space via src/utils/nj_pre_process_files.sh.
   - Line feeds (new line, \n) found in the middle of some lines in various files (and sometimes several of them - seems to be in addresses).
 These break the line specification.
 They are replaced with a space via src/utils/nj_pre_process_files.sh.